tflo/Move-em-All/readme.md

 ## Compatibility

 MEA works flawlessly with Blizzard’s bags, and – _at least before WoW TWW 11.2_ – with LiteBag, Baganator, very likely also with many other bag addons.
-I briefly tested it with ArkInventory, Baud Bag, Bagnon, and haven’t noticed any issues.
+I briefly tested it with ArkInventory, Baud Bag, Bagnon, and haven’t noticed any issues. _Under TWW 11.2 only tested with Blizz UI and Baganator._

-### Warband Bank (added in MEA 2.2)

-- *From Bags to Warband Bank:* Tested with Blizz UI and Baganator; probably/possibly also works with other addons, but not (yet) tested!
-- *From Warband Bank to Bags:* Tested with Blizz UI; does *not* work with Baganator; not (yet) tested with other addons!

-Note: Baganator comes with its own mass-transfer functionality.
-Use this for transfers from Baganator Warband Bank to Bags.
+Note: Baganator comes with its own mass-transfer functionality, which is highly configurable (e.g. by category, by search filters).
+So if you use Baganator, I recommend using this for _large_ transfers.
+It also tends to work faster than MEA.

 ### Mail